pipe11/TFM_fake_news_detector/README.md

 The final step is to pack the model and develop an script and test it with actual news articles and launch predictions to classify Fake and Real News.
 We also make use of the Streamlit library to test an alpha demo of a web app.
 These steps can be replicated running the following notebook: [Predictors and streamlit notebook](#https://github.com/pipe11/TFM_fake_news_detector/blob/master/predictors/05_Final_notebook_predictor_explained.ipynb)

-# 4. Datasets and corpora
+# 4 Datasets and Corpora

 My main initial concerns were to find a dataset or **Corpus of Fake News in Spanish language** or explore ways to create one automatically with **web scraping techniques** or by manually checking the Fake and Real News, which was discarded because it would take a lot of time in tasks unrelated to Data Science.
 There is a big **deficiency of data**, Corpora and Text Data about fake news in Spanish language, fortunately I have been able to access to the **[Spanish Fake News Corpus](https://github.com/jpposadas/FakeNewsCorpusSpanish)** built by **Juan Pablo Durán-Posadas and its team**.